 As long as there is a dependence on technology to live, there will always be malicious, accidental and other ways to cause negative impacts.
 Security is a byproduct of risk management.
 Security in the context of this conversation is about shifting the cyber risks in your favour – InfoSec must become part of your everyday personal and professional lives just like locks on your doors.
-Live it, breath it.”
+Live it, breathe it.”

 What are the potential career pathways for a person with ISO 27001 knowledge and experience?

 “We talk a lot about ‘lines of defence’ in risk management and assurance.
 Let me briefly explain…